 Editor’s Note: Today’s post comes from contributing editor Dr. Stefano Tijerina, a lecturer in management and the Chris Kobrack Research Fellow in Canandian Business History at the University’s of Maine’s Business School.

 Editor’s Note: Today’s post comes from contributing editor Jordan Mylet.
 Mylet is a doctoral candidate in history at the University of California, San Diego.
-This is the first of a series of oral histories Mylet is working on with former members of Synanon.
-More will run on Points in the future.

 Editor’s Note: Today’s post comes from contributing editor Brooks Hudson, a PhD student in history at Southern Illinois University.
-As part of our Points Bookshelf series, he reviews Dignity: Seeking Respect in Back Row America (Sentinel, 2019).

 The sober curious movement (or “new sobriety”—the branding comes in a variety of flavors) is less a coherent philosophy or sound medical advice and more of a marketing campaign, hawking self-help merchandise and thousand-dollar yoga retreats, along with run-of-the-mill solipsism.
 It is an online phenomenon, fluent in the language of Instagram, elevated by media-types who share similar well-to-do backgrounds and sensibilities.
 It is hash-taggable psychobabble meant to solve cosmopolitan ennui and stay-at-home malaise.
 Its fans are not only upper class but also ultra-fit, photogenic 30-and-40-somethings ready-made for television.